markyharris/MicroPython-Projects/ESP32 Runway Light/README.md

 </ul><p>

 Configure Software<br>
-Copy the files in repository to ESP32. '/Pics' folder is not necessary.<br>
+Copy the files in repository to ESP32. '/Pics' folder and 'Runway Light Metar STL Files' are not necessary.<br>
 Open 'airports.py' and fill in the needed information.
 The format is 'PIN Number:Airport ID'<br>
 Open 'config.py' and change the variables and colors to suit your needs.<br>